 Termite Tenting Overview

-The National Pesticide Information Center calls sulfuryl fluoride a central nervous system depressant -- highly toxic to humans, animals and plants.
-While remaining in the home during termite tenting means certain death for animals, humans and plants, sulfuryl fluoride rapidly dissipates once the tent is removed from the home, according to the University of California Berkeley College of Natural Resources.
+Sulfuryl fluoride is a central nervous system depressant, and is highly toxic to humans, animals and plants.
+While remaining in the home during termite tenting means certain death for animals, humans and plants, sulfuryl fluoride rapidly dissipates once the tent is removed from the home.
 The building and the materials within do not retain toxic levels of this chemical.
 Levels of the gas decline to near undetectable levels, even without the use of fans, open doors or open windows, once the tent is removed.
 When termite tenting is performed properly, occupants are not cleared to re-enter the home until levels have reached below 1 ppm, a level set by the U.S. Environmental Protection Agency.
-While there is little data showing how levels of sulfuryl fluoride exposure effect humans, the NPIC reports that dogs exposed to 100 ppm of this chemical for 90 days showed no observable effects.

 When the tent is removed from a home, sulfuryl fluoride rapidly escapes from the home.
 Though this gas no longer poses an immediate threat to the home's occupants, it does pose certain dangers to the environment.
 Sulfuryl fluoride is a potent greenhouse gas, and contributes to global warming.
-This gas stays in the atmosphere for 30 to 40 years, and may linger for as long as a century, according to the University of California at Irvine.
+This gas stays in the atmosphere for 30 to 40 years, and may linger for as long as a century.
 Even worse, this gas is 4,000 percent more effective than carbon dioxide when it comes to trapping heat, which could contribute to climate change.